| | Head Injury |

 Disadvantages of general

-1. There is the need for an alternate method for
+anesthesia include the following: 1.
+There is the need for an alternate method for

 monitoring cerebral function.